micwik/ArnLib/doc/Internals.md

   This will resync ItemNet to a Monitor at any server restart.

 * Now 2 possibilities depending on threading:
-  A) The ItemNet was sent before syncMode Monitor was set.
-Then server will receive an ordinary Itemnet and
-     do standard setup.
+    1. The ItemNet was sent before syncMode Monitor was set.
+Then server will receive an ordinary Itemnet and do standard setup.
-  B) The ItemNet was sent with syncMode Monitor set.
+    2. The ItemNet was sent with syncMode Monitor set.
 The server will detect this and do MonitorSetup on the ItemNet.

 * When arn-event "monitorStart" is received on server-side, if SyncMode is not already set to "Monitor", server will do MonitorSetup on the ItemNet.